Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 Any Input PDF or static data is converted into Chunks using Embeddings and stored in the database based on similarity and relatedness.
 When a query is asked, a similarity search is do, it finds the relevant chunks, that are then passed on the LLM for writing the output.

+Semantic Search: This is a search mechanism that looks at phrases and contextual meaning, rather than key words.
+This can be done by using Embeddings.

+Embeddings: stores a word in a vector format, this will contain multiple meanings for a word.
+Suppose you say "Apple", it will likely to mean fruit, technology, color, taste and shape.
+Embeddings are created for a bunch of words, not single words.

+> [!NOTE] Check out
+> Check out text-embedding-ada-02 of Open AI.

 ---

 ## Tool or Function Calling: